Twins vs. Mariners Player Props Betting Odds

-Carlos Correa and Julio Rodriguez are two of the players with prop bets for the taking when the Minnesota Twins and the Seattle Mariners square off at T-Mobile Park on Wednesday (starting at 9:40 PM ET).
+Player prop bet odds for Julio Rodriguez, Carlos Correa and others are available when the Seattle Mariners host the Minnesota Twins at T-Mobile Park on Thursday (at 3:40 PM ET).

 Bet on this matchup or its props with BetMGM!